matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 yarn hardhat compile
 ```

-2. Create a file `deploy/deployFactoryAccount.ts` and copy/paste the code below, don't forget to add `DEPLOYER_PRIVATE_KEY` in your `.env` file.
+2. Create a file named `deploy/deployFactoryAccount.ts`.
+Then, copy and paste the following code into it.
+Remember to add your `DEPLOYER_PRIVATE_KEY` to the .env file.

 The script deploys the factory, creates a new smart contract account, and funds it with some ETH.